DCC-EX/dcc-ex.github.io/docs/exrail/exrail-command-reference.rst

 ``FOLLOW( sequence_id )`` - Branch or Follow a specified sequence
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Branch or Follow a specified sequence.
+The current sequence ends and control is passed to the specified sequence.

 This lets us do clever things like performing a different sequence depending on whether a turnout/point is CLOSED or THROWN, as well as simple things such as the example above where we keep looping through the same sequence.

 *Parameters:* |BR|
 |_| > **sequence_id** - id for the sequence/route/automation to branch to